 Seeking help from a financial accountant is rewarding but it also initially involves investing time to equip your accountant with the information he needs to translate your business transactions into general purpose external reports (e.g. financial statements).

 Overall, the choice on whether to outsource the financial accounting bits of your company to an accountant lies on your business management style.
 Some owners of start-up companies tend to do everything on their own and only get an accountant once their business operations grow.
 It is noteworthy that financial accountants will bring value to your company whether you are a start-up company or a well-established one, a micro-entity or large and listed company.
-As such, please feel free to give us a call at (+65) 6876 7906 or email us via the form on the right sight of this page.
+If you can afford an accountant (whether part-time, full-time or outsourced), it will be good to hire one at the point of incorporation of company.
+As such, please feel free to give us a call at (+65) 6876 7906 or email us via the form on the right sight of this page for accounting services, including cheap virtual office and affordable business registration.